 Over time, both the file and the volume itself become fragmented, and your computer slows down as it has to look in different places to open a single file.

-3 When the defragmenting is finished, you can close the tool by clicking on "Close".
+4. When the defragmenting is finished, you can close the tool by clicking on Close.

-First you should perform a full system scan with your antivirus and after that you should scan your PC with multiple malware scanners and removal tools.
+First, you should update your antivirus software and then perform a full system scan with your antivirus and after that, you should scan your PC with multiple malware scanners and removal tools.

 Too many processes running in the background can slow down the performance of your computer.

 Sometimes there are processes running in the background that are not needed, so it's better to stop them.

 Windows has a built-in tool called Process Explorer that can be used to list all programs running on your Windows system.

 Process Explorer is more comprehensive than the Windows Task Manager.

 Warning!
 If you don't know what a process does, search its name.
 Do not disable processes if you are unsure because some processes are necessary for some software (e.g., antivirus) to function normally.

 - Press the [Windows] + [R] keys on your keyboard, enter msconfig into the Run box and then click on OK or press Enter

 - Click on the start menu button, click on Run, enter msconfig and then click on OK.